Akshayvo/email_service/okc-storage/docs/readme.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace Self Storage Facility with your project name(Hyphen Case)
+Replace OKC Storage with your project name(Hyphen Case)

-Replace Self Storage Facility with your project name(camelCase)
+Replace OKC Storage with your project name(camelCase)

 Find and Replace across project